DennissTran/Lox_Interpreter/README.md

 # Introduction
 Hello guys, this is my project - **Lox Interpreter**.
 For someone who don't know what it is.
 Well, basically it interprets Lox - a programming language which I will introduce later.

-My project supports almost all of basic definitions of programming language, such as variable, expression, class, function, recursion, printing...
+My project supports all of basic definitions of programming language such as variable, expression, class, function, recursion, printing, inheritance...
 Unfortunately, I don't have much time right now so I can't add any libraries yet.

 This project follows the book **Crafting Interpreters**.
 I suggest you read it once, and if you have time then give it a try.